Gun barrel sequence: 2021

 The gun barrel appears at the opening of No Time to Die, the final Bond film to feature Daniel Craig.
 In the International release, the gun barrel begins from the center screen after its transition from the Universal Pictures logo where it moves offscreen to the left before reverting to its traditional dot blinking sequence from left to right.
 This is omitted from the US release as it starts with the traditional dot blinking sequence.
 The gun barrel uses the glimmer effect for the first time since 1971, with the design being simpler, similar to that of Quantum of Solace.
 Craig this time swings his left arm instead of both, with a partial glimpse of his gun, while also walking near the same pace as in Quantum of Solace.
 After spinning around to the camera, he shoots the gun from his right breastbone, arching slightly to his right.
-The sequence omits the running blood for the very first time fading to white (possibly foreshadowing Bond's death), and instead zooms into the first scene through the middle.
+There is no visible muzzle flash from Bond's gun, and the sequence omits the running blood for the very first time fading to white (possibly foreshadowing Bond's death), and instead zooms into the first scene through the middle.
 This is also the first gun barrel sequence since Die Another Day where Bond is wearing a dinner suit.

-A scene during the climax of the film pays homage to the sequence when Bond enters a cylindrical corridor from the side and quickly spins 90° anti-clockwise in response to a henchman shooting at him, firing towards the camera.